OWASP/API-Security/2023/en/src/0xa2-broken-authentication.md

 { "email": "<new_email_address>" }
 ```

-Because the API does not require the user to confirm their identity by
+Because the API does not require users to confirm their identity by providing
-providing their current password, bad actors are able to put themselves in a
+their current password, bad actors able to put themselves in a position to
-position to steal the auth token.They also might be able to take over the
+steal the auth token might be able to take over the victim's account by starting
-victim's account by starting the reset password workflow after updating the
+the reset password workflow after updating the email address of the victim's
-email address of the victim's account.
+account.

 ## How To Prevent